rurban/libu8ident/c23++proposal.md

 profile or restriction. ffi's are very common, thanksfully unicode names not at all yet.

-binutils and linkers treat names as zero-terminated binary chunk, same as in current filesystems.
+binutils and linkers treat names as zero-terminated binary garbage, same as in current filesystems.
 Identifiers are not identifiable there, and names are charset specific, whilst there are no header fields for the used charset (e.g. if SHIFT-JIS or UTF-8), nor are there any rules for name lookup (normalization).
-This is not solvable here, only there.
-Only in the Rust ecosystem there are proper unicode identifier rules, and Rust can be linked against C++/C. I haven't seen any exported unicode names, they are only used in local symbols still.
+This is not solvable here (in C nor C++), only there.
+Only in the Rust ecosystem there are proper unicode identifier rules, and Rust can be linked against C++/C. I haven't seen any exported unicode names in the wild, they are only used in local symbols still.
 UTF-16 compilers such as MSVC do export their UNICODE names either in the local character set or as UTF-8.
+If used wildly, object files would not link anymore, as local character set vary.

 The C++/C working groups should urge the binutils/linker working groups to adopt a more precise specification how exported identifiers are represented in object files and libraries: UTF-8 or any charset, and how they are looked up: any normalization, NFC or not at all.
+My recommendation would be to interpret them as UTF-8, require NFC, and reject all illegal UTF-8 and non-NFC identifiers.
+As long as there no unicode names in the wild this is still easy.